s-panferov/awesome-typescript-loader/README.md

 TypeScript loader for Webpack.
 This project was started as a fork of https://github.com/andreypopp/typescript-loader.
 Thanks @andreypopp for the great project.

+The main goal of this loader is to support the **watch** mode and *webpack-dev-server* with **incremental** compilation.
+Also there are a lot of problems in other TypeScript loaders that were fixed here.

 ## Unstable TypeScript warning

 **Right now this library works only with the master branch of the TypeScript compiler and